 - Theology and Peace is an offshoot of Girardian groups which focuses more on Mimetic Theory in light of the Gospel of Peace, more specifically for an audience of faith practitioners: “An emerging movement seeking the transformation of theological practice through the application of mimetic theory.
 Theology and Peace gathers theologians, pastors, activists, and others interested in applying the insights of mimetic theory for the formation of an authentic and effective theology of peace.“ T&P offers an annual conference and other continuing education opportunities.
-The 2015 conference is May 27-29 in Chicago, IL.
+The Theology & Peace website always features the current year’s meeting.

 - James Alison is also available as a speaker, one whom Archbishop of Canterbury Rowan Williams has recently named among writers “communicating profound theological material in an accessible way” (The Christian Century, April 24-May 1, 2002, p.
 24).
 See his website listed above for contact information.

 Harry Potter (including essays by Nik Wandinger and Paul Nuechterlein)

 - Alison on Creation in Christ

 - Alison on Elijah

 - Alison on Ephesians — “Redeeming the Time”